sj-simmons/DUlib/README.md

 **0.2** (November 6, 2019)
   * added [wordlib.py](du/wordlib.py) for NLP applications.
   * the functionality and functions (like `train`) in the original library have been enhanced and tweaked.
-Some refactoring of your code might be required to transition from version 0.1 to 0.2.
+Slight refactoring of your code might be required when transition from version 0.1 to 0.2.
+Namely:
+    * If you were importing `device` in version 0.1 and doing something like
+      ``` python
+      print('running on', device)
+      ```
+      you would, in version 0.2, do this:
+      ``` python
+      from du.lib import get_device
+      ...
+      device = get_device()
+      print('running on', device)
+      ```
+    * If you were using keyworded arguments when calling `train` in version 0.1 with a line similar to this:
+      ``` python
+      train(model, ..., features = xss, targets = yss, ... , momemtum = args.mo, ...)
+      ```
+      then, in version 0.2, you would use
+      ``` python
+      from du.lib import train
+      ...
+      train(model, feats = xss, targs = yss, ... , mo = args.mo, ...)
+      ```
+      In other words, some of the keywords for arguments passed to `train` have been shortened.
+    * All of the code in the DL@DU projects has been refactored to version 0.2.
   * Quick install: `pip3 install git+https://github.com/sj-simmons/DUlib.git@v0.2`

 ---